 There was evidence of previous nesting attempts by corvids (probably jackdaw) and pigeons, and several dead birds in the upper floor of the property.
 All native birds are protected whilst in the process of nesting, and so some avoidance measures have been suggested to reduce the risk of delays to the project due to nesting birds.

-To encourage a net gain to biodiversity following the project it is recommended that 3 swift boxes and at least 3 other bird boxes are erected on the building.
-Impacts on bats and any appropriate mitigation will be determined after the roost surveys.
+To encourage a net gain to biodiversity following the project it is recommended that 3 swift boxes and at least 3 other bird boxes and two bat boxes are erected on the building.

 Contents